MiticaMatthews/Azure-Labs/Labs/004/readme.md

 2. Close the Bastion connection to **vm-001** using the **exit** command.

-3. Repeat the steps in Connect to a virtual machine to connect to **vm-002**.
+3. Repeat the steps in [Connect to Virtual Machines](https://github.com/MiticaMatthews/Azure-Labs/edit/main/Labs/004/readme.md#connect-to-virtual-machines) to connect to **vm-002**.

 4. For **vm-002**, run the following command in the browser terminal to test the connection:
    * `ping -c 5 vm-001`